kStor2poche/rah/README.md

 - has pacman-like syntax

 and most importantly
-- provides interactive mechanisms when things go bad (or even if they don't) during an installation in order to fix everything, rather than trying to do its own thing and ending up breaking everything
+- provides interactive mechanisms when things go bad (or even if they don't) during an installation in order to fix everything and direct towards solution, rather than trying to do its own thing and ending up breaking everything or simply letting you down :(

 ## Structure
 - main.rs &rarr; control flow